 In fact, I think a strong case could be made that, far from being irrelevant to the strips, Jones’s ongoing gender-identity struggle was central to them.
 Pity that neither Jones’s publisher nor her friends were ready, willing, or able to imagine the possibility!

-Anyway, I do love the strips.
+Anyway, I do love the work.
 And I do recommend the book, because the sad fact is, it’s the only game in town if you want to have two of Jones’s three major comic strips available in your non-virtual library in a convenient format at a reasonable cost.